Frequently Asked Questions:

 Can NSFAS still thrive while carrying unpaid loans?

-Students pay back based on a sliding scale between 3% and 8% of salary.
+No time limit is given for repayment, since this is determined by the salary of the debtor, and his or her ability to repay.
 Those who are unemployed are not expected to repay.
-No time limit is given for repayment, since this is determined by the salary of the debtor, and his or her ability to repay.

 What happens if a student loses his/her job while still paying back their loan?